 Throughout the Gospels we see clearly that our Lord has the power of healing people.
 Sometimes the faith of the one or more persons who want to be cured moves Jesus to act.
 Sometimes it is someone else, pleading on behalf of a friend, acquaintance, slave or relative that moves Jesus to bring about healings.

-Jesus regularly performed physical healings, but the message of the Gospel is clearly that the Lord truly came to bring a deeper and more lasting cure, that is, healing from sin and death and restoration to new and everlasting life, the gift of salvation and participation in God’s Kingdom forever.
+Jesus regularly performed physical healings, but the message of the Gospel is that the Lord truly came to bring a deeper and more lasting cure, that is, healing from sin and death, and extending restoration to new and everlasting life, the gift of salvation and participation in God’s Kingdom forever.

 The physical cures Jesus worked during his public ministry are profound reminders of the deeper and lasting healing Christ has come to bestow by rising from the dead and opening the gates of Paradise.
 There could be no better form of healing than this.

 In this Sunday’s Gospel passage we are told of ten lepers.
 The familiar episode is as much about the healing power of God as it is about gratitude, or lack of it, that humans express.
 In both the first reading and the Gospel this Sunday we are presented with outsiders, a Syrian in the first reading and a Samaritan in the Gospel, who are healed and readily show their gratitude.